hakdo/sjefersuper/content/post/unsafe-deserialization.md

 ```

 If you deserialize the string above using node-serialize's "deserialize" function on a Mac, the computer will
-speak to you and open an enligtening [YouTube video](https://youtu.be/V4MF2s6MLxY) in your browser for you.
+speak to you and open an enlightening [YouTube video](https://youtu.be/V4MF2s6MLxY) in your browser for you.

-This attack uses an immedately invoked JavaScript function in the payload, and because the deserializer relies on `eval`,
+This attack uses an immediately invoked JavaScript function in the payload, and because the deserializer relies on `eval`,
 this function is executed upon deserializaion.